wnanbei/direwolf/articles/tutorial.md

 ## 7. Set Timeout

 `Timeout` specifies a time limit for request.
-The timeout includes connection time, any redirects, and reading the response body.
+The timeout includes the time of connection, any redirects, and reading the response body.

 The timer remains running after Get, Head, Post, or Do return and will interrupt reading of the Response.Body.